 Go there for: hiking, camping, stargazing, photography

-Death Valley is known as one of the hottest places on Earth, but in the winter, it is a fantastic place to visit with great weather.
+Death Valley is known as one of the hottest places on Earth, but in the winter, it is a fantastic place to visit with great weather, and you can incorporate a lot of things into your Death Valley itinerary!

 At night, you can see a plethora of stars as the unobscured desert floor, cold, dry air, and low light pollution open up the skies to some of the best stargazing in the world.

-Check out the star parties held at Death Valley where you can use local astronomy associations’ telescopes for looking deep into the universe.
+Check out the star parties held at Death Valley, where you can use local astronomy associations’ telescopes to look deep into the universe.

 In Furnace Creek, there is a visitor’s center, camping options, and lodge options, with naturally warm, spring-fed pools that are perfect for a winter swim.
 Death Valley is definitely one of the best national parks to visit in January in America.